 “As I called all of his friends and family, they told me that they had rich, real conversations with him before he died.”

-Today, Ken’s story inspires the Sarje’s Home volunteers to seek other vets that are alone in the Olympic Forest and across the rainy-Washington countryside.
+Today, Ken’s story inspires the Sarje’s Home volunteers to seek other vets who are alone in the Olympic Forest and across the rainy Washington countryside.
 Their work has significantly lowered the number of homeless veterans in the state and given hope to many, many wounded heroes.